Tyrannosaurus: Brain and senses

+Though no Tyrannosaurus sclerotic ring has been found, Kenneth Carpenter estimated its size based on that of Gorgosaurus.
+The inferred sclerotic ring for the Stan specimen is ~7 cm in diameter with an internal aperture diameter of ~3.5 cm.
+Based on eye proportions in living reptiles, this implies a pupil diameter of about 2.5 cm, an iris diameter about that of the sclerotic ring, and an eyeball diameter of 11-12 cm.
+Carpenter also estimated an eyeball depth of ~7.7-9.6 cm.
+Based on these calculations, the f-number for Stan's eye is 3–3.8; since diurnal animals have f-numbers of 2.1 or higher, this would indicate that Tyrannosaurus had poor low-light vision and hunted during the day.

 Tyrannosaurus had very large olfactory bulbs and olfactory nerves relative to their brain size, the organs responsible for a heightened sense of smell.
 This suggests that the sense of smell was highly developed, and implies that tyrannosaurs could detect carcasses by scent alone across great distances.
 The sense of smell in tyrannosaurs may have been comparable to modern vultures, which use scent to track carcasses for scavenging.
 Research on the olfactory bulbs has shown that T. rex had the most highly developed sense of smell of 21 sampled non-avian dinosaur species.

 Somewhat unusually among theropods, T. rex had a very long cochlea.
 The length of the cochlea is often related to hearing acuity, or at least the importance of hearing in behavior, implying that hearing was a particularly important sense to tyrannosaurs.
 Specifically, data suggests that T. rex heard best in the low-frequency range, and that low-frequency sounds were an important part of tyrannosaur behavior.
 A 2017 study by Thomas Carr and colleagues found that the snout of tyrannosaurids was highly sensitive, based on a high number of small openings in the facial bones of the related Daspletosaurus that contained sensory neurons.
 The study speculated that tyrannosaurs might have used their sensitive snouts to measure the temperature of their nests and to gently pick up eggs and hatchlings, as seen in modern crocodylians.